Mickey Cassidy

 Mickey Cassidy is an American stunt actor and stunt coordinator.
 Mickey was one of the first original stuntkids in the industry doubling kid actors, such as, Macaulay Culkin and Elijah Wood at the young age of 8.
 He broke a Guinness world record at the age of 13 while doubling Culkin in the Good Son for a 180-foot-high fall off a cliff.
-Fast forward 20+ years later, Mickey won his first Emmy for Outstanding Stunt Coordination for The Bold and the Beautiful in 2015.
+More than 20 years later, Mickey won his first Emmy for Outstanding Stunt Coordination for The Bold and the Beautiful in 2015.

 Filmography

 He has appeared in many movies including: